If you have a spare moment then check out this video shot by Jonathan Yi…we think it’s really clever!

 When Canon unveiled the 5D Mark II three years ago (which I’m a big fan of), it was surprised by the camera’s success with film makers.
 Now because of their popularity, they are releasing an entirely new system dedicated to these professionals.

 The EOS C300 features a newly developed sensor, dubbed Super 35mm, offering a resolution of 8.29 megapixels.
-However, Canon points out that the sensor has a pixel size “larger than that for conventional professional camcorders, enabling greater light-gathering capabilities for enhanced sensitivity and reduced noise”.
+However, Canon points out that the sensor has a pixel size “larger than that for conventional professional camcorders and endzone camera system enabling greater light-gathering capabilities for enhanced sensitivity and reduced noise”.
 The camcorder can record Full HD video signals for each of the three RGB primary colours, which decreases the incidence of moiré.
 However, the camcorder cannot record footage at a 4K resolution.

 The EOS C300 can record at frame rates of 59.41i, 50.00i, 29.97P, 25.00P, 23.98P, and 24.00p, which matches the 24 frame-per-second frame rate of film cameras “for high compatibility with common film-production workflows”.